-Counting with loose parts and writing numbers of the sand – Since it is never practical to have “writing on the sand activity” available at our house, it is perfect chance to practice writing letters and numbers on the sand at the beach.
+Counting with loose parts and writing numbers on the sand – Since it is never practical to have a “writing on the sand activity” available at our house, it is a perfect chance to practice writing letters and numbers on the sand at the beach.
 Counting with loose natural parts or shells has many variations.
 We started with a simple task.

-Exploring shapes and symmetry with mirror – Mirror is a wonderful tool for learning about symmetry.
-This concept is usually a part of older children’s curriculum.
-However, simple demonstration of drawing semi shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.
+Exploring shapes and symmetry with acrylic mirrors – An acrylic mirror is a wonderful tool for learning about symmetry.
+This concept is usually a part of the older children’s curriculum.
+However, a simple demonstration of drawing semi-shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.

 Marble Race – Simple, but fun entertainment for kids that can be done on the wet sand.
 We didn’t happen to have marbles, so we used loose parts – rolling to see which one would roll further.

 Drawing from observation – This is the most welcomed and beautiful part of every nature learning experience – drawing stunning surroundings.
-It is impossible to be next to the ocean and not admire the depth of aqua, blue, green colours of the water and sky.
-We took markers with various tones of blue and green for drawing what we saw – clouds, waves, sparkling surface of the ocean.
+It is impossible to be next to the ocean and not admire the depth of aqua, blue, and green colors of the water and sky.
+We took markers with various tones of blue and green for drawing what we saw – clouds, waves, and the sparkling surface of the ocean.